The Product Regulation and Liability Review: Japan

 - where the possessor, as a party, has cited the document in his or her arguments in the action, the party applying for the DPO was otherwise entitled by law to possess or inspect the document, the document was executed for the benefit of the petitioner or the document was executed in respect of a legal relationship between the petitioner and the possessor; and

-- the document does not fall under any exemptions provided in the CCP.39
+- the document does not fall under any exemptions provided in the CCP.42

-- document containing information with respect to which the possessor would have the right to refuse to testify, because the information is self-incriminating or incriminating to one's family;
+- documents containing information in respect of which the possessor would have the right to refuse to testify because the information is self-incriminating or incriminating to their family;

-- document containing a secret relating to a public officer's duties;
+- documents containing a secret relating to a public officer's duties;

 - documents containing professional secrets, including documents obtained by lawyers and doctors through performance of their duties;

-- document containing technical secrets or secrets useful for occupations;
+- documents containing technical secrets or secrets that are useful for occupations;

-- document held by the possessor exclusively for his or her own use; and
+- documents held by the possessor exclusively for their own use; and

-- document relating to criminal proceedings or juvenile delinquency proceedings.
+- documents relating to criminal proceedings or juvenile delinquency proceedings.